leoeltipo/lta-firmware-v1/README.md

-# lta-firmware-v1
-Firmware of the first lta board version.
+This is the firmware of the LTA board which includes the following components: